Shruti-12-S/health_census/README.md

 Patient records are stored only in the browser's in-memory JavaScript array and are not saved to a database or sent to a server.
 Records are lost when the page is refreshed.

 Do not enter real personally identifiable or sensitive medical information into this demo application.

-## Contributing

-Contributions are welcome.
-To contribute:

-1. Fork the repository.
-2. Create a feature branch.
-3. Make your changes.
-4. Test the application in a browser.
-5. Open a pull request with a clear description of your changes.

-## License

-No license has been specified for this repository yet.
-Contact the repository owner before redistributing or reusing the code.